Skip to content

 • Industrial Designer (Optional)

-Can improve ergonomics and usability — less critical for this device but helpful if visual or user-centered design becomes a differentiator.
+Can improve ergonomics and usability, which is less critical for this device but helpful if visual or user-centered design becomes a differentiator.

 Specialty Support Needs